-Bmd - airborne combat vehicles.
-Bmd - airborne combat vehicles Service in the troops and combat use
+BMD - airborne combat vehicles.
+BMD - airborne combat vehicles Service in the troops and combat use

 History of creation

-Work on the creation of the BMD-3 was started in parallel with the development of the BMP-3.
-However, the results of the development showed that the mass of the BMP-3 with landing equipment would significantly exceed 20 tons, so the Il-76M aircraft would be able to carry only one combat vehicle on board.
-Therefore, in the early 1980s, work was opened to create the appearance of an airborne combat vehicle.
-During the design, two options for the BMD-3 were considered.
-The first assumed a vehicle with an armament complex of a 100-mm 2A70 gun paired with a 30-mm small-caliber 2A72 automatic gun.
-The estimated mass of such a BMD was 18 tons.
-The second option involved the use of a combat module with a 30-mm automatic gun 2A42.
-Thus, the loading of the Il-76M aircraft was either 2 infantry fighting vehicles weighing 18 tons, or 3 infantry fighting vehicles weighing 12.5 tons.
-Subsequent research work has proved that with the second option, BMD tasks are performed much more efficiently.
-On the basis of the experience gained and the results of research, on May 20, 1983, the ROC was officially opened under the code "Bakhcha" by the Decree of the Council of Ministers of the USSR and the Central Committee of the CPSU No. 451-159.
+Work on the creation of the BMD-3 began in parallel with the development of the BMP-3.
+However, the development results showed that the mass of the BMP-3 with landing equipment will significantly exceed 20 tons, so the Il-76M aircraft will be able to lift on board only one combat vehicle.
+Therefore, in the early 1980s, work began on creating the appearance of an airborne combat vehicle.
+During the design, two variants of the BMD-3 were considered.
+The first assumed a vehicle with an armament complex consisting of a 100-mm 2A70 gun paired with a 30-mm 2A72 small-caliber automatic cannon.
+The estimated weight of such a BMD was 18 tons.
+The second option involved the use of a combat module with a 30-mm 2A42 automatic cannon.
+Thus, the loading of the Il-76M aircraft was either 2 BMD weighing 18 tons, or 3 BMD weighing 12.5 tons.
+Subsequent research work has proven that with the second option, BMD tasks are performed much more efficiently.
+Based on the experience gained and the results of research, on May 20, 1983, by resolution of the Council of Ministers of the USSR and the Central Committee of the CPSU No. 451-159, the OCD was officially opened under the code “Bakhcha”.
 The work included the development of an airborne combat vehicle weighing 12.5 tons.
-The Volgograd Tractor Plant was appointed the lead developer.
+The Volgograd Tractor Plant was appointed as the lead developer.

-A month after the decision was issued, the tactical and technical specifications for the new BMD were agreed, and the stage of the technical project was completed.
-When developing a new BMD, the experience gained in the course of work on the BMD-1 and the light tank "Object 934" was used.
-By 1985, three prototypes of the new BMD were manufactured and completed acceptance tests.
-According to the test results, it turned out that all the samples exceeded the permissible weight by 190-290 kg, the running machine gave numerous failures in operation, however, thanks to the operational work of the VgTZ design bureau, most of the shortcomings were eliminated and in May 1986, the experimental BMD completed preliminary tests.
+A month after the decree was issued, the tactical and technical specifications for the new BMD were agreed upon, and the technical design stage was completed.
+When developing the new BMD, the experience gained during the work on the BMD-1 and the Object 934 light tank was used.
+By 1985, three prototypes new BMD.
+According to the test results, it was revealed that all samples exceeded the permissible weight by 190-290 kg, the chassis of the machine gave numerous malfunctions, however, thanks to the prompt work design bureau VgTZ most of the shortcomings were eliminated and in May 1986, experienced BMD completed preliminary tests.

 There is protection against weapons of mass destruction.